- What is the Join Family Long Stay Visa?

 How can Total Law help?

 Applying for the Join Family Visa to Ireland can be complex as there are many possible routes and each of them comes with a different set of requirements.
-Luckily, at Total Law, our lawyers have helped many clients join their family members in Ireland and they can guide you through each step of the application process.
+Luckily, at Total Law, our consultants have helped many clients join their family members in Ireland and they can guide you through each step of the application process.

-Your lawyer will assess your eligibility for the Join Family Visa and will tell you what documents you have to obtain to prove that you meet the requirements.
+Your experts will assess your eligibility for the Join Family Visa and will tell you what documents you have to obtain to prove that you meet the requirements.
 They will be around to answer any questions you might have and will keep you posted about the progress in the processing of your application.

 Comprehensive immigration advice tailored to your circumstances and goals.